tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### PlayerController3D
 We need to change the `set_do_movement()` function in `PlayerController3D`, so that the code above works.
-The change is quite simple, we just add the parameter of `delay` so that the function code runs after waiting.
+The change is quite simple.
+We will just add the parameter of `delay` and implement the waiting logic, so that the function code runs after waiting.
 ```GDScript
 func set_do_movement(value : bool, delay : float = 0) -> void:
     if delay == 0: